thanks299/alx-backend-javascript/0x00-ES6_basic/README.md

-this is my backend javascript readme file
+this is my javascript ES6 readme